Senior High (TV series): Soundtrack

 The series' main theme song is "Bazinga" by SB19.

 Broadcast

 The series was pre-empted on A2Z on Wednesdays and Fridays to give way to the 2023–24 PBA season from November 8, 2023 to January 19, 2024 and continued on Kapamilya Channel, TV5 and Jeepney TV.

+Reruns

+It also would be airing re-runs on Kapamilya Channel and Kapamilya Online Live and ALLTV starting in January 2, 2026 via Kapamilya Gold beginning December 8, 2025 to May 1, 2026, replacing the reruns of Pamilya Sagrado, and it was replaced by the reruns of the sequel of this series.

 Reception

 Online viewership

 Throughout its run, Senior High was the most watched program on the streaming service iWantTFC.
 Within its first two weeks, the series garnered more than 38 million views across Facebook and YouTube.
 On January 19, 2024, the series received its highest online viewership with 225,118 concurrent viewers on Kapamilya Online Live.
 In January 2024, the series has accumulated over two billion combined views on TikTok.

 Ratings

 According to Nielsen NUTAM People Survey, the series attained its highest television rating on January 19, 2024 with an average of 6.7% aired in the third primetime slot since ABS-CBN shutdown on May 5, 2020.
 It surpassed the records set by the series The Broken Marriage Vow, Dirty Linen and Init sa Magdamag, which consistently recorded a peak rating of 6.2%, while airing on the same timeslot.